BlakeASmith/textobjects/README.rst

 but we'd still like to read that text as structured data.
 This is exactly what **textobjects** is for!

+you can see the full docs here https://blakeasmith.github.io/textobjects/

 Template Syntax
 _____________________________________